bekmuradov/todo-web-app/README.md

 It is a simple web app for creating `todolists` and `todolistitems` and includes authentication, validation, persistence and UI.

+###Features:
+- [x] Users could to create an account
+- [x] Users must be authenticated before using the application
+- [x] Each user can have multiple to-do list
+- [x] The to-do item should be able to get shared publicly via generated link
+- [x] The to-do item can contain simple text string
+- [x] The to-do item can be marked as done

 I tried to follow this Clean Architecture rules:
 1. **Independent of Frameworks**.
 Libraries and frameworks should be treated as tools and not dependencies.
 2. **Testable**.
 Can be tested without external dependencies.